 Regardless, the estimated lifespan of more complex solutions that exceed 1 million lines of code is 12-14 years.

-Another notable factor which impacts the lifespan of custom software is how easily the software can be updated.
+Another notable factor that impacts the lifespan of custom software is how easily the software can be updated.

 Modular software solutions are easy to amend and alter based on new business needs.
 With the right foundations, new software can be designed with ‘future-proofing’ elements, making it easier to change.